 Application & Instructions for Clinical Pastoral Education

-Please download a PDF of the application and instructions.
+Please download the application and instructions in PDF or Word format.
 If you do not have the free PDF reader on your computer, please click here.

-- Rev. Stephan Brunelle, M. Div., ACPE Supervisor, Clinical Manager, Spiritual Care, Gundersen Health System
+- Rev. Stephan Brunelle, MDiv, ACPE Supervisor, Spiritual Care Clinical Manager

-- Rev. Ann Tyndall, M. Div., Staff Chaplain, Gundersen Health System
+- Rev. Ann Tyndall, MDiv, BCC, Staff Chaplain

 - Bud Hammes, PhD, Director of Medical Humanities, Gundersen Medical Foundation

-- Tom Harter, PhD, Associate Clinical Ethicist, Medical Humanities, Gundersen Medical Foundation
+- Tom Harter, PhD, Associate Clinical Ethicist, Gundersen Medical Foundation